medialab/minet/docs/cli.md

 Positional Arguments:
   scraper                       Path to a scraper definition file, or name of a
+                                builtin scraper, e.g. "title" (see the complete list below), or a path to a python module and function (e.g. scraper.py,
+                                scraper.py:scrape_title).
-                                builtin scraper, e.g. "title".
-See the complete list below. path_or_path_column           Single path to process or name of the CSV column containing paths when using -i/--input.
+  path_or_path_column           Single path to process or name of the CSV column
+                                containing paths when using -i/--input.
 Defaults
                                 to "path".